 The Smart Girl: She has all the benefits of a royal education, including knowledge about many of the locales the party visits.

 Summon Magic: She has more summons than Eiko, but doesn't get to use them for a while.

-Temporary Scrappy: During disc Three, she loses her voice, meaning she has about a 50% chance of actually using her magic.
+Temporary Scrappy: During a large chunk of disc Three, she loses her voice, meaning she has about a 50% chance of successfully using her magic.
 However, if you equip her with the Healer skill, all of her attacks will heal you for a decent amount of HP.

-They Call Her Dagger: She chooses the name "Dagger" for herself when Zidane tells her they can't go around calling her "Garnet" everywhere.
+They Call Him Sword: She chooses the name "Dagger" for herself when Zidane tells her they can't go around calling her "Garnet" everywhere.

 A Burmecian Dragon Knight, Freya left her homeland five years ago to search for her lost love, Sir Fratley, who set out to hone his skills but never returned.
 It was during these last few years that she met and befriended Zidane as she continued her search across the Mist Continent — eventually meeting him again in Lindblum during the Festival of the Hunt.
 However, when she learns that her kingdom is being invaded by an army of mages wearing "steeple-crowned hats," Freya returns to try and stop the invasion, with Zidane, Vivi, (and possibly Quina) accompanying her.
 However, it appears that the invading army is much more sinister than expected, prompting Freya to join Zidane's party in their search to uncover the truth...

 Action Girl: Your second female party member, and one of your primary heavy-hitters.